zsun9/MMB_forecast_application/README.md

 ## Model Implementation Guidance

+**Please report any issues and/or mistakes in the 'Issues' section above!**

 ### Read the paper

 - Download the original paper + online appendix + data files + programming files, and store them in the 'Reference' folder